LADY IN THE PEW

 Just… a friendly follow-up to a friendly encounter.
 That’s what he kept telling himself on the drive over.

 She was already there when he walked into the bar.
-Low light, wood tables scarred with decades of elbows and spilled beer, the faint smell of old varnish and fried onions lingering like a ghost.
+Low light, the faint smell of old varnish and fried onions lingering like a ghost.
 She waved him over, and for a moment he wondered if she could see what a wreck he was.

 "Hey, stranger," she said, a smile curling her lips like she already knew something he didn’t.